-- FARM INSECTS.
+- 1. FARM INSECTS.
 II; 3 cr.
 A study of the insect groups, especially those in relation to the farm and home.
 Each student makes a collection of at least one hundred specimens, which he classifies.
-Optional subject for all agricultural - students.
+Optional subject for all agricultural students.
 Lab. fee \$4.50.
-Mr. Fluke. - 2.
-ELEMENTARY ECONOMIC ENTOMOLOGY.
+Mr. Fluke. - ELEMENTARY BEEKEEPING.
 I; 3 cr.
-The fundamental principles of entomology are stressed, giving the student a foundation in the subject which prepares him for advanced studies of insects.
-Lab. fee \$4.50.
-Mr. Fluke. - 10.
-ELEMENTARY BEEKEEPING.
-I; 2 cr.
-Elementary principles of beekeeping with lectures and practical laboratory work.
-A general survey of the subjects is taken up, with the fall and winter care in the apiary being stressed.
+Elementary principles of beekeeing with lectures and practical laboratory work.
+A general survey of the subject is taken up, with the fall and winter care in the apiary being stressed.
 Lab. fee \$2.25.
 Mr. Alfonsus. - 100.
 THESIS.
-Yr; 2 cr.
-Lab fee \$2.25 per lab. cr.
-Mr. Wilson and Staff. - 103.
+Yr; 2 cr Lab. fee \$2.25 per lab. cr.
+Mr. Wilson and staff. - 102.
+INSECT MORPHOLOGY AND TAXONOMY I; 3 cr.
+A detailed study of the external morphology of insects and a determinative survey of the important Orders, Families, and Genera.
+Discussion and laboratory.
+Lab. fee \$4.50.
+Mr. Fluke. - 103.
 ORCHARD INSECTS.
 II; 2 cr.
-Laboratory study of the life histories and controls of the principal insect pests of the orchard and bush fruits.
-Prerequisite: Economic Entomology 1 or 2, or Zoology 3.
-Offered 1932-33 and in alternate years.
+A laboratory study of the life histories and controls of the principal insect pests of the orchard and bush fruits.
+Prerequisite: Economic Entomology 1 or 102, or a course in Zoology.
+Offered 1934-35 and in alternate years.
 Lab. fee \$2.25.
 Mr. Fluke. - 105.
 FIELD CROP AND GARDEN INSECTS.
 II; 2 cr.
 A laboratory study of the principal insect pests of field, garden, and truck crops; their life histories and controls.
-Prerequisite: Economic Entomology 1 or 2, Zoology 3.
+Prerequisite: Economic Entomology 1 or 102, or a course in Zoology.
 Offered 1933-34 and in alternate years.
 Lab. fee \$2.25.
-Mr. Searls. - 110.
-COMMERCIAL HONEY PRODUCTION.
-II; 2 cr.
-Lectures and laboratory periods dealing with the yearly management of the apiary for intensified honey production, building up in the spring, swarm control, supering for the honey flow, and care of bees in the fall and winter.
-Prerequisite: Econ.
-Ent.
-10. Lab. fee \$2.25.
-Mr. Alfonsus. - 118.
-TAXONOMY OF ADULT INSECTS AND TOPICAL WORK.
-I, II; cr.
-First semester includes one lecture and one laboratory a week on general taxonomy.
-Second semester planned for those desiring to carry on advanced group taxonomy.

-Prerequisite: Econ.
-Ent.
-1 or 2.
-Lab. fee \$2.25 per lab. cr.
-Mr. Wilson, Mr. Fluke, Mr. Searls.

-- 120. INSECT ECOLOGY.
+Mr. Searls. - 120.
+INSECT ECOLOGY.
 II; 3 cr.
 Insects in relation to their environment.
 A survey and study of insect communities and successions with special reference to the insects of Wisconsin.
 Lectures, laboratory, and frequent field trips.
 Prerequisite: Econ.
 Ent.
-1 or 2 and 118.
-Offered 1932-33 and in alternate years.
+102. Offered 1934-35 and in alternate years.
 Lab. fee \$2.25.
-Mr. Alfonsus. - 121.
-METHODS IN ECONOMIC ENTOMOLOGY.
-II; 2 cr.
-Insect drawing and photography; methods of rearing, collecting, preserving of immature stages, adults, and injuries; technique of project work.
-Prerequisite: Econ.
-Ent.
-1 or 2.
-Offered 1933-34 and in alternate years.
-Lab. fee \$4.50.
-Mr. Fluke. - 123.
+Mr. Alfonsus. - 123.
 TAXONOMY OF INSECT LARVAE.
 I; 3 cr.
-A study in the identification and morphology of immature insects.
+A study of the identification and morphology of immature insects.
 Lecture and laboratory.
-Prerequisites: Economic Entomology 2 and 120 or consent of instructor.
+Prerequisites: Economic Entomology 102 or consent of instructor.
+Offered 1933-34 and in alternate years.
 Lab. fee \$4.50.
 Mr. Searls. - 125.
 INSECTS IN RELATION TO PLANT DISEASES.
 I; 2 cr.
 A study of the principal insect carriers and their habits; types of insect injuries affecting health of plants; modes of insect transmission and dissemination of plant diseases; and the methods of rearing and handling the carriers.
 Arranged to meet the needs of students in entomology, plant pathology, horticulture, and agronomy.
-Pre-requisite: A course in entomology and plant pathology or consent of instructor.
+Pre-requisite: A course in entomology and plant pathology or consent of instructor, Offered 1934-35 and in alternate years.
 Lab. fee \$2.25.
 Mr. Searls. - 130.
 SEMINARY.
 I, II; 1 cr.
 For advanced and graduate students.
-Mr. Wilson. - 200.
+Mr. Wilson. - 180.
+TOPICAL WORK.
+I, II; \cr.
+Senior standing.
+Lab. fee \$2.25 per lab. cr.
+Staff. - 200.
 RESEARCH.
-Yr; cr.
+Yr; \cr.
 Lab. fee \$2.25 per lab. cr.
 Mr. Wilson and staff.